-Most people don’t go into business thinking that the business will become overwhelmed by debts.
-When that does happen, the owner of the business will have to decide how to handle the situation.
+Most entrepreneurs don’t go into business expecting it will become overwhelmed by debt.
+When that does happen, it can be heartbreaking, and the owner of the business will have to decide how to handle the situation.

-In a Chapter 7 business bankruptcy, the business’ assets are liquidated by the court to satisfy the debts of the business.
+In a Chapter 7 business bankruptcy, the court will liquidate the business’ assets to satisfy its debts.
 While this type of business bankruptcy might work for some larger businesses, it is usually suited more toward smaller businesses that don’t have an interest in remaining in business.

 While a Chapter 12 bankruptcy is usually considered a personal bankruptcy, it is reserved only for people who are in business as farmers or fishermen.
 The requirements to file for a Chapter 12 bankruptcy vary for each industry.

 Seeking the help of an experienced bankruptcy attorney might help businesses in financial trouble to explore their options for financial relief, regardless of whether the business will remain open or close down.